 Anna Magnani, Ettore Garofolo, Franco Citti, Silvana Corsini,

 Mamma Roma captures the dispirited world of a spirited prostitute and her efforts to rise above her trade toward a petit bourgeois life for herself and her grown son.
-In stone ruins and suburban housing projects, Pier Paolo Pasolini finds a combination of the seamy and the lyric, the ugly and the classical.
-Pasolini, who rarely used professional actors, questioned using Magnani.
-Nevertheless, as Mamma Roma walks the streets giving young johns what they want—her stories; gives her pimp ex-husband his due in ribald song; or dances a tango with her soon-to-be martyred son, it’s hard to picture anyone but Magnani in the role.
+In stone ruins and suburban housing projects, Pasolini finds a combination of the seamy and the lyric, the ugly and the classical, rough trade tempered by raw beauty.
+His dreamlike edits open neorealism to a transcendent modernity, though the film sears with reality.
+Pasolini, who rarely used professional actors (“I choose actors for what they are and not for what they pretend to be”), questioned using Anna Magnani.
+Nevertheless, as Mamma Roma walks the streets giving young johns what they want—her stories—or her pimp ex-husband (Franco Citti) his due in ribald song, and as she dances a tango with her soon-to-be martyred son, it’s hard to picture anyone but Magnani in the role.